openeventdata/mordecai/README.md

     Out: list of dictionaries of placenames and lat/lon in text.
 The keys are "lat", "lon", "placename", "searchterm", and "countrycode".

-3. Not built yet: `/locate`

-    In: text, list of country codes

-    Out: Pick "best" location for the text.
-Alternatively, where did a thing take place?
-[Who knows what that means]

 4. `/osc`